How To Clean Smoke Damage On Walls And Ceilings

 - Cloths

-- Dry sponges (made of vulcanised rubber)
+- Dry sponges (Also known as ‘soot sponges’ or ‘soot eraser’, which are made of vulcanised rubber)

-Common cleaning substances that are used for smoke removal and soot stains from walls and ceilings are focused on breaking down the acidic substance, whilst clearing away any smoke odour.
+Cleaning substances that are commonly used for smoke removal and soot stains from walls and ceilings are focused on breaking down the acidic substance, whilst clearing away any smoke odour.
+These types of cleaning products include:

 - Degreaser